instafluff/ComfyTwitch/README.md

 <script src="comfytwitch.min.js"></script>
 ```

 2. Check for Twitch authentication using `ComfyTwitch.Check()` for whether or not the user is logged in.
-The authentication is automagically cached in the browser so that the user does not have to log in every time.
+***The authentication is cached in the browser so that the user does not have to log in every time.***
 ```html
 <html>
     <head>